AlexDanWalker/M2-Performance-Test/README.md

 ## How to view the project
 1. Clone the repository or download it
+2. When you download the repository you should be left with an Assets folder, an index.html file and another styles.css file.
-2. Open the `index.html` file in your favorite browser
+3. Open the `index.html` file in your favorite browser
+4. The mockup.png file is for preview purposes only in this README file; that is, you should not download it.

 ## Credits
 * Created by Daniel Ariza (Alex D Walker)